atlascosan/youtube-channel-analysis/README.md

 ## **Description**

-I have a youtube channel with over 130k views and 500 subscribers.
+I have a youtube channel with 137k views and 500 subscribers.
 In my channel I post instrumental tracks that I compose for artists to write their own lyrics, and release songs if they have purchased the lease for it.
 I make music as a hobby for about 4 years now, but releasing them and collaborating with new artists from all around the globe is a fairly new thing for me.
 I decided to make my data science project about a general analysis of my channel & my music.

 ![Ekran görüntüsü 2024-11-30 172626](https://github.com/user-attachments/assets/02af43a0-cc64-4279-82ec-4469a1f6752d)